Business Immigration

 • Two Photos: Recent, biometric-compliant (35x45 mm).

-• Travel Insurance: Covering medical emergencies and repatriation.
+• Travel Insurance: Schengen-compliant medical insurance covering emergencies and repatriation (minimum €30,000 coverage).

-• Flight Itinerary: Round-trip reservation.
+• Flight Itinerary: Round-trip reservation (confirmed booking, not necessarily paid ticket).

 Applying for a German Business Visa